Study Abroad

 There are 4 main categories of abroad programs in Italy that are distinguished by type of coursework or program structure.

-DIRECT MATRICULATION: In this type of program, before departure, students must have completed at least Advanced II Italian at Georgetown.
+In this type of program, before departure, students must have completed at least Advanced II Italian at Georgetown.
 Classes are taken at a host university and students are directly enrolled alongside native Italian students.
+The coursework consists of 4-5 classes taught in Italian and sometimes a seminar as in the case of the Brown in Bologna Program.
+Program length can be Full Year, Semester, or Split-Year.

-AREA STUDIES: In this type of program, courses are offered in English and Italian.
+In this type of program, courses are offered in English and Italian.
 These programs are more specialized in one particular course of study such as the Classics or Music.

-LANGUAGE PROGRAMS: These programs are intensive language immersion courses that expand on the basic or intermediate level of language.
+These programs are intensive language immersion courses that expand on the basic or intermediate level of language.
 The course load is usually a 6 credit IES intensive language course, elective courses at IES center and 1 or 2 classes at a local university.

 Explore these and other programs on the Office of Global Education website.